osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ![Context Menu](images/AadlPropertyValues/ContextMenu.png)

 #### Open Property Definition

 This action opens the declaration of the selected property set, property, or record field in the AADL text editor.

 #### Open Property Association

-This action opens the property association that provides the deisplayed property value in the AADL text editor.
+This action opens the property association that provides the displayed property value in the AADL text editor.
 This action is enabled for properties that are **local**, **local contained**, or **inherited**.
 If the action is executed on an **inherited** property, then the view will be updated as well such that the selected property is shown as a **local** property.

 This action is especially useful in an instance model to find out which contained property association in the declarative model is used to provide an instance property value.

 #### Create Local Property Association

 This action is enabled for **inherited**, **default**, and **undefined** properties.
 Executing this action will creates a new **local** value for the selected property and begins the editing process.
 The new property association is inserted in curly braces with the current model element in the AADL text editor.

 #### Create Local Contained Property Association

 This action is enabled for **inherited**, **default**, and **undefined** properties.
 Executing this action creates a new **local contained** value for the selected property and begins the editing process.

 #### Make Local

 This action is enabled for **inherited**, **local contained**, **shared local contained**, and **default** properties.
 Executing this action creates a new **local** property association with the same value as was displayed in the view when the action was executed.
 In other words, the existing value is copied into the new **local** value.

 #### Make Local Contained

 This action is enabled for **inherited**, **local**, **shared local contained**, and **default** properties.
 Executing this action creates a new **local contained** property with the same value as was displayed in the view when the action was executed.
 In other words, the existing value is copied into the new **local contained** value.

 #### Remove

 This action is enabled for **local**, **local contained**, and **shared local contained** properties.
 It can be used to do one of the following:

 * Remove the selected property value.